What's your Chinese horoscope? We've got you covered! Here, you'll find free daily horoscopes for all Chinese zodiac

 In Chinese astrology, each year is defined by two ongoing cycles: 1) the elemental cycle: Wood, Fire, Earth, Metal, and Water (called “ten heavenly stems”), and 2) the 12 zodiac signs in their respective yin or yang influences.
-For example, the year 2022’s elemental cycle is Water.
-In the zodiac cycle, it is the year of the Tiger.
-So, 2022 is: Water Tiger.
+For example, the year 2023’s elemental cycle is Water.
+In the zodiac cycle, it is the year of the Rabbit.
+So, 2023 is: Water Rabbit.

 Another difference between Western and Chinese astrology is that the zodiac sign cycle is founded on Chinese New Year— which begins its calendar based on the moon's cycles.
 So, the start of the Chinese calendar year varies; it ranges from late January to early February.